Xinyu-Nie/SurfTracker/README.md

 Acknowledgment: The Matlab codes that load the NIfTI document are from: Jimmy Shen (2022).
-Tools for NIfTI and ANALYZE image (https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image), MATLAB Central File Exchange.
-Retrieved November 22, 2022.
+Tools for NIfTI and ANALYZE image (https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image).